Andrea J. Boyack

 Benjamin Franklin once said, "Tell me and I forget.
 Teach me and I remember.
 Involve me and I learn."
 Having practiced law for 13 years before starting to teach, I see the immense value of learning by doing.
 As a teacher/coach, and I encourage my students to fully engage and "get in the game" by situating legal doctrines and theories into the context of law practice.
 In class, I offer my students opportunities not to just "think" like a lawyer, but to advocate, write, negotiate and creatively problem solve – like a lawyer.

 Professor Boyack has an extensive background practicing, teaching and writing about legal topics at the nexus of contract and property law.
-She has written and presented on issues relating to the housing crisis, the secondary mortgage market, and common interest community governance, and is currently working on projects exploring transactional freedom and individual liberties in the context of real property development and control.
+She has written and presented on issues relating to the housing crisis, the secondary mortgage market, common interest community governance, and bankruptcy, and is currently working on projects exploring transactional freedom and individual liberties in the context of real property development and control.
 Professor Boyack is an innovative teacher and is involved in the Institute for Law Teaching and Learning as well as other joint pedagogical projects focused on improving teaching in law schools.
 Professor Boyack has participated in Washburn Law's commercial law project in the Republic of Georgia, and was a featured presenter at Free University's 2013 Commercial Law Symposium in Tbilisi.

 Prior to joining the faculty at Washburn University School of Law, Professor Boyack taught Contracts, Property, Real Estate Transactions, Professional Responsibility and Public International Law as a visiting professor at Fordham University School of Law, George Washington University School of Law, and Catholic University of America Columbus School of Law.
 She also taught Real Estate Finance as an adjunct professor at George Mason University School of Law.